-The SGEU Long-term Disability Plan (the Plan) is a multi-employer disability plan.
-The following description is a summary only.
-For more complete information, reference should be made to the Plan text.
 The financial statements have been prepared in accordance with Canadian accounting standards for pension plans as outlined in Part IV of the CPA Canada Handbook Section 4600, Pension Plans.
 For matters not addressed in Section 4600, Accounting Standards for Private Enterprises guidance has been implemented.